Insight Investment: Awards

 Insight Investment has won over 40 industry awards since the beginning of 2020.

+In 2026, Insight ranked first in Edelman’s Asset Management Brand Index, which evaluates global institutional asset managers.
+Insight was named Investment Manager of the Year, Fixed Income Manager of the Year, LDI Manager of the Year and CDI Manager of the Year at the 2026 Professional Pensions’ UK Pensions Awards.
+As well as winning Best ESG Investment Fund – Emerging Markets and Impact (Investment Manager) at the 2026 ESG Investing Awards.

 In 2025, Insight was ranked in first place for Overall LDI Quality for the 15th consecutive year.
 It was also ranked in first place for Overall Quality in Fixed Income.
-Separately, Insight was named a 2024 Greenwich Quality Leader in Institutional Investment Management Service in the UK.
+Separately, Insight was named a 2025 Coalition Greenwich Best Asset Manager in Institutional Investment Management in the UK.

 Sponsorships

-Insight Investment sponsors the Royal Academy Summer Exhibition, and the Insight Investment – University of Oxford Prize for Greening Finance.
+Insight Investment has sponsored the Royal Academy Summer Exhibition since 2006.